 This specification contains the ability to include media resources and URI and URL resource references to media resources that could pose a threat when referencing or decoding the content of these media resources, which is similar to threats that web browsers and other media decoding applications must be concerned about.
-A network-specific set of policies or best practices for the use and hosting of media content that is agreed to contain validated media resources that have been evaluated to not pose a security threat to the participants or the devices supported in the ecosystem should be considered.
+Network administrators should consider a network-specific set of policies or best practices for the use and hosting of media content that is agreed to contain validated media resources that have been evaluated to not pose a security threat to the participants or the devices supported in the ecosystem.